Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 What do you usually do when jealousy takes hold of you?

-You usually try to control over what the other person is
+Probably, you’ll try to control what the other person is

 - Doing